Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 You may tell them something like, "I'm glad you've brought this up, I wanted to talk to you about..." which allows you to transition to the area that seems best to talk about.

-As you dig into the most important areas to address, tap into the examples you listed out when you were preparing.
-They can help illustrate not only what needs to be different, but also how what they did affected their team, you, or the company.
+As you dig into the most important areas to address, tap into the examples you listed when you were preparing.
+They can help illustrate not only what needs to be different, but also how what they did affected their team, you, and your company.

 Everyone's worldview is different.
-Its easy for someone to be completely unaware of problems they may be causing for others, especially if they work remotely and didn't see reactions or hear conversations from their colleagues.
+It's easy for someone to be completely unaware of problems they may be causing for others, especially if they work remotely and don't see reactions or hear conversations from their colleagues.

 Talking about a problem is not enough.
 Make sure it's clear what needs to be different going forward, and that they understand why their work was below standards.
 Make sure they're actively listening by giving them room to demonstrate understanding in the discussion: